Are you wondering whether your sex drive is low? And whether there's anything you can do about that? Well, sister, you're not alone….

 - Get into individual and/or relationship counseling, or work with a sex therapist.
 The Association of Sex Therapists, Educators, and Counselors is a respected organization.
 Their website will help you find a therapist in your community http://www.aasect.org/.

 - Use foods, herbs, and supplements that safely enhance libido.
 Many of these work by supporting your nervous system or regulating your hormones.
-Herbal aphrodisiacs will be discussed in 7 Herbs to Spark Your Sex Drive.
-You can learn about sexual health ‘superfoods’ in 7 Foods for Sexual Health.
-Both of these are forthcoming articles on my website.
+You can learn more about these in my book Hormone Intelligence.

 Hormonal therapies such as testosterone and estrogen can be considered, however, these can have side effects so are usually reserved for when a little extra help is needed.